Victorville Homicide Attorney

 - Creating mayhem

-Even if you are not charged with a first-degree felony-murder, certain other acts which have not been specified under the felony-murder law could result in you being charged on a case-by-case basis for second-degree felony-murder, so long as the felony is considered as inherently being dangerous.
+Even if you are not charged with a first-degree felony-murder, certain other acts which have not been specified under the felony-murder law could result in you being charged on a case-by-case basis for second-degree felony-murder, so long as the felony is considered inherently dangerous.

-Penalties for Homicide
+What are the Penalties for Homicide in California?

 There is no single penalty charged across the board for homicide because there are so many different levels of criminal charges.
-For example, if you are convicted of committing first-degree murder, you will most likely be facing 25 years in prison, or a life sentence.
-If you are found guilty of capital murder, however, you might have a death penalty placed upon you.
+For example, if you are convicted of committing first-degree murder, you will most likely be facing 25 years in prison or a life sentence.
+If you are found guilty of capital murder, however, you might have the death penalty placed upon you.
 This is why it is crucial to get aggressive criminal defense as quickly as possible.